PNW-TechPros/js-natural-lenses/README.md

 The code using lenses may want to vary actions depending on whether a given slot is present in the input JSON, using the value of the slot if it is present.
 This condition of "presence plus the value present" or "no value present" is an instance of the Maybe monad.

 This package always represents a value of the Maybe monad as an Object.
 The *Just* construction is an Object with a `just` property (test with `'just' in maybeVal`) associated with the contained value, where *Nothing* is just an empty Object.
-Methods returning such values are suffixed with `_maybe`.
+Methods operating with such values are suffixed with `_maybe`.

 There is one wrinkle here that shows up with Array multifocal lenses: Array multifocals *definitely* return an Array when *getting*, so in a Maybe monad, they always return `{just: [...]}`; missing elements are represented as *empty* cells of the Array (i.e. `n in maybe_result.just` returns `false` for index `n` of the element that would be *Nothing*).
-Care must be used when iterating such an Array, as ES6 `for...of` and some libraries treat all indexes from 0 to `maybe_result.just.length - 1` as present.  `lens.eachFound` is available for iteration of this kind of sparse Array, where the iterator yields a two-element Array of each found value and the index for the lens which found it in the sparse array.  `lens.eachFound` also has the effect — on Maybe values not arising from multifocals — of converting to a JavaScript iterable: yielding no items for *Nothing* or the single value of the *Just*.
+Care must be used when iterating such an Array, as ES6 `for...of` and some libraries treat all indexes from 0 to `maybe_result.just.length - 1` as present.  `lens.eachFound` is available for iteration of this kind of sparse Array, where the iterator yields a two-element Array of each found value and the index for the lens which found it in the sparse array.

 ```js
 const lens = require('natural-lenses');